-Tiger, (Panthera tigris), largest member of the cat family (Felidae), rivaled only by the lion (Panthera leo) in strength and ferocity.
+Tiger, (Panthera tigris), the largest member of the cat family (Felidae), is rivalled only by the lion (Panthera leo) in strength and ferocity.
 The tiger is endangered throughout its range, which stretches from the Russian Far East through parts of North Korea, China, India, and Southeast Asia to the Indonesian island of Sumatra.
-The Siberian, or Amur, tiger (P. tigris altaica) is that the largest, measuring up to 4 metres (13 feet) in total length and weighing up to 300 kg (660 pounds).
-The Indian, or Bengal, tiger (P. tigris tigris) is that the most numerous and accounts for about half the entire tiger
+The Siberian, or Amur, tiger (P. Tigris altaica) is the largest, measuring up to 4 metres (13 feet) in total length and weighing up to 300 kg (660 pounds).
+The Indian, or Bengal, tiger (P. tigris Tigris) is the most numerous and accounts for about half the entire tiger

 population.
 Males are larger than females and should attain a shoulder height of about 1 metre and a length of about 2.2 metres, excluding a tail of about 1 metre; weight is 160–230 kg (350–500 pounds), and tigers from the south are smaller than those of the north.

 The Indo-Chinese (P. tigris corbetti), and Sumatran (P. tigris sumatrae) tigers are bright reddish tan, beautifully marked with dark, almost black, vertical stripes.
 The underparts, the inner sides of the limbs, the cheeks, and an outsized spot over each eye are whitish.